 BOTTLED SUNSHINE TOMATO, BUTTER & ONION SAUCE

 In my book, the simpler the sauce, the better the dish.
+This is a riff on Italian chef Marcella Hazan’s tomato sauce--hard to improve on, but with picky children swapping out whole tomatoes for crushed tomatoes and adding a bit more butter makes for happy faces.
 This simple preparation wins hearts and souls whenever served.
 It hardly seems possible that such goodness can come from canned tomatoes.
 However, it is not an exaggeration that this is one of the most delicious tomato sauces you may ever try.
 To boot, its vibrant, summer tomato color could just pass for sunshine in a bottle.
-Any leftover sauce can be used spread on a pizza crust, or on bruschetta topped with a fresh buffalo mozzarella before grilling.
-Best of all, it can be made in the morning and served in the evening without a need to refrigerate.
+Any leftover sauce can be used spread on a pizza crust, or on grilled bruschetta topped with fresh buffalo mozzarella.
+Best of all, it can be made in the morning and served in the evening without refrigerating.
 Simply cover and reheat just before serving.

 1 (28-ounce) can crushed San Marzano tomatoes

 8 tablespoons unsalted butter, cut into 8 pieces

 1 medium yellow onion, paper removed and sliced crosswise

 12 basil leaves, thinly sliced, optional

 1. In a MEDIUM POT, bring the tomatoes, butter, onion, sugar and salt to a boll.
 Immediately reduce the heat to a simmer.

 2. Cook for one hour, stirring occasionally.
 The sauce should be reduced by a quarter.